sinanptm/clean-auth-template/README.md

 ```

 #### 3. Environment Configuration
 Create `.env` files in both `server/` and `web/` directories with the required environment variables.
-Refer to the `.env.web` and `.env.server` files in each directory for the complete list of required variables.
+Refer to the `.env.example` files in each directory for the complete list of required variables.

 #### 4. Start Development Servers
 ```bash